liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The title field of FileEntry models is now mandatory
+### The title Field of FileEntry Models is Now Mandatory
 - **Date:** 2016-Jan-25
 - **JIRA Ticket:** LPS-62251

 #### What changed?

 The `title` field of file entries was optional as long as a source file name was provided.
-To avoid confusion, the title is now required by the API, as is filled automatically by the UI when a source file name is present.
+To avoid confusion, the title is now required by the API and is filled automatically by the UI when a source file name is present.

 #### Who is affected?

-Any user of the local or remote API.
+This affects any user of the local or remote API.
 Users of the Web UI are unaffected.

 #### How should I update my code?

-You should pass a non null, non empty string in the title parameter of the `addFileEntry` and `updateFileEntry` methods.
+You should pass a non-null, non-empty string for the `title` parameter of the `addFileEntry` and `updateFileEntry` methods.

 #### Why was this change made?

 The `title` field was marked as mandatory, but it was possible to create a document without filling it, as the backend would infer a value from the source file name automatically.
-This was considered confusing from an UX prespective.
+This was considered confusing from a UX perspective.